Megus/chipnomad-tracker/README.md

 # ChipNomad Tracker

-ChipNomad will be a multi-chip tracker with LSDJ-like interface for handheld game consoles like Anbernic RG35xx.
+ChipNomad is a multi-platform tracker with LSDJ-like interface designed for creating chiptune music.
+Primary target platforms are handheld game consoles like Anbernic RG35xx.
-As it's a pure C application built with SDL1.2, it can also be built for any other supported platform.
-Even SDL1.2 is not a strict requirement and it is possible to replace the small core library and build it for virtually anything.

-Hardware requirements:

-- 8 buttons: D-pad, A, B, Start, Select
-- Can display 40x20 characters on the screen
-- Can play stereo 16-bit audio

 [ChipNomad manual](docs/manual.md)

+## Currently supported platforms

+- Anbernic RG35xx with GarlicOS 1.4
+- Miyoo Mini with MiyooCFW (not tested but should work)
+- macOS (Apple Silicon)
+- Windows

+## Hardware Requirements

+ChipNomad is written in pure C99 and can be ported to any platform that satisfies these requirements:

+- Display capable of 40x20 characters
+- 8 buttons: LEFT, RIGHT, UP, DOWN, A, B, START, SELECT
+- Stereo 16-bit audio output
+- CPU capable of running chip emulation or a platform with real chips

 ## Background